 3. Create flexible office spaces that accommodate

-As companies continue to build hybrid work plans, they should lead with inclusive tools and behaviors that encourage new ways for employees to be productive, connected, and collaborative from anywhere, especially the days when people are in the office.
+As companies continue to build hybrid work plans, they should lead with inclusive tools and behaviours that encourage new ways for employees to be productive, connected, and collaborative from anywhere, especially the days when people are in the office.

 We’re experimenting with adaptable furniture and partitions that adjust for focused individual work, collaboration, or a mix of both.